 Medicines were stored on the shelves in a generic and alphabetical manner and the shelves would be cleaned when the date checking was carried out.
-There were some assembled prescriptions stored on a shelf which could be overseen from the retail area and these were moved during in the inspection.
+The pharmacy had a consultation room which was well soundproofed.
+Patient confidential information was stored securely.